bigin/Scriptor/README.md

 #### Installing from zip

 1. Click [download](https://scriptor-cms.info).
-2. Unpack the archive and rename the folder as you like.
+2. Unpack the archive.
 3. Upload the contents of Scriptor folder to root on the server, or upload it in the folder if you want to run the CMS in a subfolder.
+If you only want to interact programmatically with Scriptor, then place the lib outside the root directory, more on this below under: Using Scriptor as a library.